-1. GENERAL
+1. GENERAL 2

-2. EMPLOYEE REPRESENTATION
+2. EMPLOYEE REPRESENTATION 3

-3. GRIEVANCE PROCEDURE
+3. GRIEVANCE PROCEDURE 3

-4. SAFETY
+4. SAFETY 4

-5. COMPENSATION INSURANCE AND SOCIAL SECURITY
+5. COMPENSATION INSURANCE AND SOCIAL SECURITY 5

-6. EMPLOYEE STATUS
+6. EMPLOYEE STATUS 5

-7. WAGES AND CLASSIFICATIONS
+7. WAGES AND CLASSIFICATIONS 6

-8. HOURS AND OVERTIME
+8. HOURS AND OVERTIME 6

-9. CONTINUITY
+9. CONTINUITY 10

-10. PROMOTION AND TRANSFER
+10. PROMOTION AND TRANSFER 10

-11. DEMOTION AND LAYOFF
+11. DEMOTION AND LAYOFF 11

-12. LEAVE OF ABSENCE
+12. LEAVE OF ABSENCE 11

-13. EXPENSES
+13. EXPENSES 11

-14. SICK LEAVE
+14. SICK LEAVE 12

-15. HOLIDAYS
+15. HOLIDAYS 14

-16. VACATIONS
+16. VACATIONS 15

-17. MISCELLANEOUS
+17. MISCELLANEOUS 16

-18. EMPLOYEE BENEFIT PROGRAMS
+18. EMPLOYEE BENEFIT PROGRAMS 17

-19. EMPLOYEES ATTENDING TRAINING SCHOOLS
+19. EMPLOYEES ATTENDING TRAINING SCHOOLS 18

-20. ACKNOWLEDGMENT
+20. ACKNOWLEDGEMENT

-21. TERM
+21. TERM 19

 22. FITNESS FOR DUTY

-EXHIBIT A, SCHEDULE OF WAGES
+23. EXHIBIT A, SCHEDULE OF WAGES

-This MEMORANDUM OF UNDERSTANDING, made and entered into this 1st day of March 2008, by and between the designated representatives of the Joint Boards of Directors of the Oakdale Irrigation District and the South San Joaquin Irrigation District for the Tri-Dam Project (a public agency as defined in Section 3501 (c) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as "Project", and the designated representatives of Local Union 1245, of the International Brotherhood of Electrical Workers, AFL-CIO (a recognized employee organization as defined in Section 3501 (b) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as "Union",
+This MEMORANDUM OF UNDERSTANDING, made and entered into as of June 1, 2018, by and between the designated representatives of the Joint Boards of Directors of the Oakdale Irrigation District and the South San Joaquin Irrigation District for the Tri-Dam Project (a public agency as defined in Section 3501 (c) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as "Project", and the designated representatives of Local Union 1245, of the International Brotherhood of Electrical Workers, AFL-CIO (a recognized employee organization as defined in Section 3501 (b) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as "Union",